Tuia Te Taiao is a tohu (symbol) that represents New Zealand communities working towards a collective vision – Predator Free 2050.

 By engaging with Predator Free 2050, we’re acknowledging that we’re working to protect not just birds or geckos but family.
 They are our equals, and our ancestors.
 If our native taonga are thriving, our whakapapa links are strengthened and all New Zealanders will feel more connected to the natural world.

-If you’d like a stencil of the tohu to put on your traps, email us at email@example.com.
+If you’d like a stencil of the tohu to put on your traps, please contact us.

 Download your own copy of the tohu

-If you would like a print file, then email us.
+If you would like a print file, please contact us.